-- Radiation therapy: This procedure involves using high-energy radiation, such as X-rays or protons, to kill cancer cells or shrink tumors.
+- Radiation therapy involves using high-energy radiation, such as X-rays or protons, to kill cancer cells or shrink tumors.

-- Chemotherapy: This procedure involves using drugs to kill cancer cells or stop them from growing and dividing.
+- Chemotherapy involves using drugs to kill or stop cancer cells from growing and dividing.

 - Immunotherapy: This procedure uses the body’s own immune system to fight cancer cells by stimulating the immune system or using antibodies to target cancer cells.

-- Surgery: This procedure involves removing cancerous tissue from the body, which may be used alone or in combination with radiation or chemotherapy.
+- Surgery: This procedure involves removing cancerous tissue from the body, which may be used alone or combined with radiation or chemotherapy.

-Overall, oncology procedures are tailored to the specific type and stage of cancer, as well as the patient’s overall health and treatment goals, to provide the most effective and personalized care.
+Overall, oncology procedures are tailored to the specific type and stage of cancer and the patient’s overall health and treatment goals to provide the most effective and personalized care.